Skip to Main Content

 Employee Sick Leave – Permissible Uses

 An Illinois employer must permit an employee to use personal sick leave benefits provided through an employment benefit plan or paid time off policy for the illness or injury of a family member on the same terms on which the employee may use the benefits for their own illness or injury.
+An employer may limit the amount of sick leave that an employee may use for such purposes to an amount not less than the personal sick leave that would be earned or accrued during 6 months at the employee's then current rate of entitlement.
 820 ILCS 191/10.

 Family Bereavement Leave

 Illinois employers with 50 or more employees must provide eligible employees with a maximum of two weeks (equivalent to ten workdays) of unpaid bereavement leave.
-Bereavement leave may be taken to make arrangements for, attend the funeral or alternative to a funeral, or grieve the death of a covered family member, as well as to be absent from work due to a miscarriage, a diagnosis negatively impacting pregnancy or fertility, a failed adoption match, or other qualifying reason.
+Bereavement leave may be taken to make arrangements for, attend the funeral or alternative to a funeral, or grieve the death of a covered family member as well as to be absent from work due to a miscarriage, a diagnosis negatively impacting pregnancy or fertility, a failed adoption match, or other qualifying reason.
 820 ILCS 154/5; 820 ILCS 154/10.
-Illinois also recently passed the "Child Extended Bereavement Leave Act" 820 ILCS 154/35, which requires employers with at least 50 employees to provide between six- and 12-weeks unpaid leave (depending on employer size) for employees who have lost a child due to suicide or homicide.
-The law becomes effective January 1, 2024.
+Illinois also recently passed the "Child Extended Bereavement Leave Act," which requires employers with at least 50 employees to provide between six and 12 weeks of unpaid leave (depending on employer size) for employees who have lost a child due to suicide or homicide.
+The law became effective January 1, 2024.
+820 ILCS 156/5, 156/10.

 Smoking Laws